Parola (Hattula): Modern era

-Parola is the center and administrative seat of the municipality of Hattula.
-It is home to most of the municipality's services, such as the municipal hall, schools, the library, and commercial services.
-Parola is also officially classified in statistics as part of the Hämeenlinna urban area, but in practice it serves as Hattula's administrative center.
-Parola is located with good transport connections, including a motorway and a railway.

 Today, Parola hosts the Finnish Defence Forces' Armour Brigade and the Parola Armour Museum.
 The museum, established in 1961, showcases a large collection of armored vehicles and honors the history of Finnish armored and anti-tank troops.
 The Parola Armour Museum has a wide selection of American, German, French, Russian, and British tanks.
-The "Lion of Parola" remains a symbolic monument featured also on the flag of the Finnish Army's Armour School.
+The "Lion of Parola" is featured also on the flag of the Finnish Army's Armour School.

 In popular culture

 The film The Unknown Soldier, produced by Suomen Filmiteollisuus and directed by Edvin Laine, was partly shot in Parola.
 Prime Minister Urho Kekkonen granted permission for the use of a tank, which the production team obtained in Parola.
 The scenes in which Urho Hietanen destroys a tank, as well as the scene of Vilho Koskela's death, were filmed there.

-Cultural and regional importance

-Hattula as a whole, including Parola, features historical manors, religious sites, and cultural institutions.
-The Holy Cross Church continues to be a significant architectural and historical landmark, while Parola is recognised for its military heritage and as a center of Finnish language history.